antfu/shikiji/docs/packages/vitepress.md

 <br> <!-- leaving some space for the query above -->

-### Vue SFC
+### Vue Simple File Component

-In addition, this plugin also installs `twoslash-vue` for you, so that you can also highlight Vue SFC blocks with `vue twoslash`:
+In addition, this plugin also integrated [`twoslash-vue`](https://github.com/antfu/twoslash-vue) for you, so that you can also highlight Vue SFC blocks with `vue twoslash`:

 ```vue twoslash
 <script setup>